slerman12/UnifiedML2old/README.md

 [comment]: <> (### *THERE, HAPPY!??*)

-# :joystick: Installing The Suites
+# :stadium: Installing The Suites

 ## 1. Classify